670 Class Syllabus

 A hard drive or other external/portable data storage device

-Appropriate cords for attaching recording devices to lab computers.
+Appropriate cords for attaching recording devices to lab computers/docking stations.

 Grading: